WINDMILL USING PLASTIC BOTTLES!

 CONS!

-• Tip can get very hot, watch finger.
+- The tip can get very hot, watch your finger.

-• Vapour will emerge, work in vetilated area.
+- Vapour will emerge, work in a ventilated area.

-• Melted plastic or resource will stick cause carbon build up.
+- Melted plastic or resource will stick causing carbon build-up.

-• Cutting tip clumsy to use, can cut lines, be delicate.
+- Cutting tip is clumsy to use, can cut lines, and be delicate.

-• Need to clean after each use to remove black carbon.
+- Need to be cleaned after each use to remove black carbon.

-Before you start, you may need to practice first on a spare piece of plastic to get use to it.
+Before you start, you may need to practice first on a spare piece of plastic to get used to it.

 Being this was my first experience, yes I would recommend this tool.